AJHutchenreuther/JunkRepo/README.md

 # JunkRepo
-Tutorial File to be deleted when done
+Sandbox Repo for tutorials and experimentation.
+To be deleted any time.

-A change made at 6:17
+Last change 20180714